-Security, cameras and suits - NI's Euros trip 'feels real'
+Suits and security - NI's Euros trip 'feels real'

 "We want to take it all in and enjoy it on the pitch and all the little things while we are here."

-Wilson, one of 13 domestic players in the squad alongside Magee, added that she dreamed about stepping out at St Mary's for the opener.
+Wilson, one of 13 domestic players in the squad alongside Magee, said she had dreamed about stepping out at St Mary's for the opener.

 "I think every footballer envisions themselves playing for their country in a big game like that," she added.